PHTremor/Maphunziro/README.md

 # Maphunziro
 Coding Education Content

-Begginer Oriented Tutorials for Golang and Dart.
+Begginer Oriented Tutorials in Golang and Dart.

 You'll get to learn programming concepts and their applicaton using Go and/or Dart